agranlund/raven/fw/ckbd/README.md

 # First time programming: Windows
 - Install WCHISPTool tool: https://www.wch.cn/downloads/WCHISPTool_Setup_exe.html
 - Connect CKBD to your computer using a USB cable connected to the USB0 port.
-- Select "File -> Load UI Config" and pick "ckbd_a1.ini"
+- Select "File -> Load UI Config" and pick "ckbd_wch.ini"
 - Under the "Download File" section pick "ckbd_a1.bin" as Object File 1
 - Press Download to program the firmware